saeedhassansolangi/Creating-Development-Environment-for-Node-and-React/README.md

 ## Optional

-* If we want to run both __npm run dev-server__ and __npm run-dev-bundle__ with a Single Command , we need to install this package [npm-run-all](https://www.npmjs.com/package/npm-run-all) , it will run both the scripts with one command .Now we dont need to run both scripts in two different terminal .
+* If we want to run both __npm run dev-server__ and __npm run-dev-bundle__ with a Single Command , we need to install this package [npm-run-all](https://www.npmjs.com/package/npm-run-all) , it will run both the scripts with one command then we dont need to run both scripts in two different terminal .

 ```
 npm i npm-run-all